 Please submit the appropriate below application(s) to the Park Special Uses Coordinator by emailing LABE_permits@nps.gov or call 530-667-8111 for more information.

 Your request will be evaluated on the basis of the information in your application.
 During the process of reviewing and evaluating a permit application, if it is determined that substantial park staffing resources will be required for the permitted activity, the Park Special Park Uses Coordinator will contact the applicant about additional permit costs.
 Therefore you are encouraged to attach, maps, diagrams, script pages, vehicle and equipment lists, call sheet, itineraries, shot list, etc. with you application to assist park staff in evaluating your request.
-Most requests may be processed within 14 days if the application is complete and without alteration.
+Applications must be received at least 30 days in advance in order to be considered.
 In compliance with the requirements of the Debt Collection Improvement Act of 1996, applicants must submit their Social Security number or Federal Tax ID number when filling out the application for permit.